-- 2. Provide a customer name and a product serial number; - 3.
+- 1. Click Tool Button, then select Send Log Files; - 2.
+Provide a customer name and a product serial number; - 3.
 Give a detailed description on the encountered problem.

 By clicking the Send button the built-in mail client will generate a template request with attached compressed log files and then send it to the Paragon Support Team.